cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/master.rst

 .. option:: -j  janitor full-sweeps per second

-    Sets the amount of times per second the janitor should sweep the entire child table.
+    Sets the number of times per second the janitor should sweep the entire child table.
 Leave it at the default of 1 unless you have a really high fork rate (and you have not increased the child hash table size when you compiled Cyrus from its default of 10000